fort-nix/nix-bitcoin/examples/README.md

   nix-bitcoin configuration to it using [krops](https://github.com/krebs/krops).\
   Requires: [Nix](https://nixos.org/nix/), Linux

+- [`./flakes-agenix/deploy.sh`](./flakes-agenix/deploy.sh) shows how to deploy a nix-bitcoin node flake using [agenix](https://github.com/ryantm/agenix) secrets encryption.\
+  agenix allows repo-defined secrets that can be deployed with any deployment scheme.\
+  The node is deployed in a container.\
+  Requires: [Nix](https://nixos.org/), a systemd-based Linux distro and root privileges

 - [`./deploy-container-minimal.sh`](deploy-container-minimal.sh) creates a
   container defined by [importable-configuration.nix](importable-configuration.nix).\
   You can copy and import this file to use nix-bitcoin in an existing NixOS configuration.\